Master of Healthcare Innovation

 For details regarding these methods of submitting transcripts, visit The Ohio State University Graduate and Professional Admissions and direct all transcript related questions to their office at 614-292-9444 or to gpadmissions@osu.edu.

 Your resume or curriculum vitae (CV) should be in a similar format as a job application.
 You should include your previous education, professional experiences, community service, volunteer activities, publications, research and leadership experiences.
-You may submit this document at the time of application or afterward on the admissions uploader.
+Submit at the time of application or afterward on the admissions uploader.

-Learn more about details regarding what English proficiency tests are acceptable, the scores required and how to submit.
+Learn about the proof of English proficiency requirement for international students, which tests are acceptable, the scores required and how to submit.

 If you are currently or have been previously enrolled in a degree granting graduate program at The Ohio State University for any length of time, you would be considered a Graduate Intra-University Transfer Student.
 Choose the appropriate application for "current or former" Ohio State students while completing your online application.